Kenneth A Mann, PhD

 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

 Micromechanics and micro-mechanical modeling of bone-implant interfaces: Implant fixation is vital to long-term success of mechanically loaded implant systems.
 Surprisingly little is known about the load transfer mechanisms and motion at the length scales of trabeculae (~1mm) and below.
+In addition, there are often dramatic changes in bone remodeling around implants with in vivo use.
+For cemented implants, the loss of interlock between trabeculae and cement can be dramatic.
 We have been performing in vitro experiments on small components of bone-implant interfaces in which small (micron scale) loading is applied in tension, compression, and shear.
 We incorporate digital image correlation techniques to map local strain fields subjected to loading.
 The long-term goal here is to improve our understanding of local motions at the interface and how motion is related to bony response.
 Both experimental and computational models are performed on laboratory prepared and post-mortem retrieved specimens.
-(NIH funded).
+(NIH funded: 2012-2017).

-Role of therapeutic radiation in increasing fracture risk of bone: Using a murine model of radiation damage to the femur we are investigating the implications of bony remodeling in terms of structure and fundamental changes to bone material fracture resistance.
-We are using nano-indentation to quantify elastic and inelastic behavior of trabecular and cortical bone.
-We are also using a combination of voxel-based finite element modeling with material damage models and comparing these to experiments to gain a better understanding of bone 'brittle' behavior.
-(Funding by: Baldwin Foundation)
+Role of therapeutic radiation in increasing fracture risk of bone: Using a murine model of radiation damage to the extremities (PI: T Damron, Co-inv: M Oest-Upstate, M Morris-U Michigan) we are investigating the implications of bony remodeling in terms of structure and fundamental changes to bone material fracture resistance and chemical changes to the bone.
+We are using biomechanical strength tests and fracture toughness tests to monitor changes in bone structure and material properties with time, radiation dose, and anabolic, antiresorptive and radioprotection treatments.
+We are also using a combination of voxel-based finite element modeling with material damage models and comparing these to experiments to gain a better understanding of bone ‘brittle’ behavior.
+(NIH funded: 2014-2019)

 Eric Wohlford received a 2012 travel award from the American Society of Tropical Medicine and Hygiene and spent two months in Kenya working in the lab of Rosemary Rochford, PhD, professor and chair of Upstate’s Department of Microbiology & Immunology.
 Eric studied the effects of malaria on B cells (producers of antibodies that fight infection) and Epstein-Barr Virus infection in the region.
 “Tropical medicine is unique, in that small, focused improvements in patient care make dramatic improvements in the well-being of patients,” he said.